NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 Not everyone knows NLog is easy to extend to your own wishes.
 There can be various reasons for wanting to extend NLog.
-For example when you want to write your log messages to a custom output or you would like to use your own `${}` macros.
+For example when you want to write your log messages to a custom output target, or include additional details in the output with own custom `${layout-renderer}`.

 With some attributes you can create your own custom target, layout or layout renderer with ease.
 Also creating your own conditions for filter messages is possible!